 BOEM considered the level of effort required to address the uncertainties described above for sea turtles and determined that the methods necessary to do so are lacking or the associated costs would be exorbitant.
-Therefore, where appropriate, BOEM inferred conclusions about the likelihood of potential biologically significant impacts from available information for similar species and situations.
+Therefore, where appropriate, BOEM inferred conclusions about the likelihood of potential biologically significant impacts from available information for similar species and situations to inform the analysis in light of this incomplete or unavailable information.
 These methods are described in greater detail in Section 3.19, Sea Turtles, and in the BA submitted to NMFS (BOEM 2022).
-Therefore, the analysis provided is sufficient to support sound scientific judgments and informed decision-making about the proposed Projects with respect to impacts on sea turtles.
+Therefore, the analysis provided is sufficient to support sound scientific judgments and informed decision-making about the proposed Project with respect to its impacts on sea turtles.
 For these reasons, BOEM does not believe that there is incomplete or unavailable information on turtles that is essential to a reasoned choice among alternatives.